Project-YXKJ/SilverStarSCS.Docs/source/function/elec_hand_wheel.rst

 Electric Handwheel
 ==================

-Only works when the machine stops.
+This function is only effective when the machine stops.

 Quick reference
 ===============